amy-datacamp/courses-automating-reports-in-python/slides/chapter_3_9f5b7600f37cd7deeeea0b061efd5be0.md

 - PDF format is the preferred method of reporting in Data Science {{2}}

-- Open source tools to aid in automated pdf report generation in Python: {{3}}
+- Open source tools to aid in automated PDF report generation in Python: {{3}}

 	* Pandas {{4}}